-To Save a Registration to a General Piston.
+To Save a Registration to a General Piston:

-The main window function in the Console ControllerTM drawer must be displayed (See Section A-2).
-Select any memory number (MEM-2, MEM-3, ...
-MEM-16, etc.); however, for this example use MEM-1.
-(Press the "▲" and "▼" buttons, if necessary.)
+The Main Window function in the Console ControllerTM drawer must be displayed (See Section A-2).
+Select any memory number (MEM-1, MEM-2 ...
+MEM-8, etc.)(see section A-3 and Note 2 above regarding capture memory levels); however, for this example use MEM-1.
 Next, select the desired stops/drawknobs you want General Piston 1 to remember.
 Once the stops/drawknobs are drawn, press and hold the SET piston, the press and release General Piston 1.
 Finally, release the SET piston.
 General Piston 1 will now store in memory the stops/drawknobs you selected.